Salvator Mundi (Leonardo): Full attribution to Leonardo

-Another aspect of Leonardo's painting Kemp studied was depth of field, or shallow focus.
+Another aspect of Leonardo's painting Kemp studied was the depth of field or shallow focus.
 Christ's blessing hand appears to be in sharp focus, whereas his face—though altered or damaged to some extent—is in soft focus.
 In his manuscript of 1508–1509 known as Paris Manuscript D, Leonardo explored theories of vision, optics of the eye, and theories relating to shadow, light, and colour.
 In the Salvator Mundi, he deliberately placed an emphasis on parts of the picture over others.
 Elements in the foreground are seen in focus, while elements further from the picture plane, such as the subject's face, are barely in focus.
 Paris Manuscript D shows that Leonardo was investigating this particular phenomenon around the turn of the century.
 Combined, the intellectual aspects, optical aspects, and the use of semi-precious minerals are distinctive features of Leonardo's oeuvre.

 "There is extraordinary consensus it is by Leonardo," said the former co-chairman of old master paintings at Christie's, Nicholas Hall: "This is the most important old master painting to have been sold at auction in my lifetime."
 Christie's lists the ways scholars confirmed the attribution to Leonardo da Vinci:

 The reasons for the unusually uniform scholarly consensus that the painting is an autograph work by Leonardo are several, including the previously mentioned relationship of the painting to the two autograph preparatory drawings in Windsor Castle; its correspondence to the composition of the 'Salvator Mundi' documented in Wenceslaus Hollar's etching of 1650; and its manifest superiority to the more than 20 known painted versions of the composition.Furthermore, the extraordinary quality of the picture, especially evident in its best-preserved areas, and its close adherence in style to Leonardo's known paintings from circa 1500, solidifies this consensus.

 According to Robert Simon, "Leonardo painted the Salvator Mundi with walnut oil rather than linseed oil, as all the other artists in that period did ...
 In fact, he wrote about using walnut oil, as it was a new advanced technique."
 Simon also states that ultraviolet imaging reveals that the darker areas of the painting are mostly owing to the restoration; the rest is original paint.

 The art critic Ben Lewis, who disputes a full attribution to Leonardo, admits that his authorship of the work is possible, owing to the originality of the face, which has "something modern about it".
 Kemp says: